kencjohnston/kencjohnston/README.md

 ### Leadership
 * 👣 I'm a values leader, and I am very bought in to [GitLab's values](https://about.gitlab.com/handbook/values/).
 As a leader it is my responsibility to educate others, and advocate for our values.
 Please let me know if I'm failing to meet that standard.
 * I want to be the type of leader I'd like to have - Loving, Trusting, Fair and Consistent.
+* 👣 My even keeled-ness can lead to my not showcasing my excitement.
+I'm working on making sure I pause, recognize accomplishment and highlight my excitement for where my team, product and company are headed.
 * I aspire to be a servant leader, but I've got a long-way to go.
 Please provide me feedback to help me get there.
 * I believe as a leader you get back what you give out.
 I once heard a talk that hypothesized that [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) tells us that if we want lovable results OUT of our teams, we have to have put love IN to them.
 * I want each of my team members to know they are a valuable contributor to a winning team and give them an inspiring mission.